 Children in quality preschool programs are more likely to graduate from high school, and eventually to own their own homes.[i]
 In addition, recent longitudinal research found that children with access to quality early care and education services are significantly more likely to be employed full-time and to have more financial and personal assets by their early forties, both strong protective factors against homelessness.[ii]

-Yet homelessness creates barriers to participation in preschool: high mobility, lack of documentation and transportation, and lack of awareness of homelessness among preschool personnel can prevent homeless children from benefiting from the strong foundation that quality preschool programs
+Yet homelessness creates barriers to participation in preschool: high mobility, lack of documentation and transportation, and lack of awareness of homelessness among preschool personnel can prevent homeless children from benefiting from the strong foundation that quality preschool programs provides.

 Fortunately, the Every Student Succeeds Act (ESSA) amended the McKinney-Vento Act in several important ways to increase access to preschool programs.
 Below are frequent questions and answers about preschool and homelessness, and links to resources to help implement the new policies.